-These assets are subsequently measured at fair value.
+Financial assets at fair value through profit or loss (FVTPL) These assets are subsequently measured at fair value.
 Net gains and losses, including interest or dividend income, are recognized in income.
-These assets are subsequently measured at amortized cost using the effective interest method.
+These assets are subsequently measured at amortized cost using the Financial assets at amortized cost (AC) effective interest method.
 Amortized cost is reduced by impairment losses (see (ii) below).
 Interest income, exchange gains and losses and impairment are recognized in profit or loss.
 Any gain or loss on derecognition is recognized in profit or loss.
 These assets are subsequently measured at fair value.
-Interest income calculated using the effective interest method, exchange gains and impairment losses are recognized in income.
+Interest income Debt investments with changes in other comprehensive income (FVTOCI) Equity investments with changes in other comprehensive income (FVTOCI) calculated using the effective interest method, exchange gains and impairment losses are recognized in income.
 Other net gains and valuation losses are recognized in OCI.
 On derecognition, gains and losses accumulated in OCI are reclassified to gains or losses on realization of OCI.
 These assets are subsequently measured at fair value.
 Dividends are recognized as income in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
 Other net gains and losses are recognized in OCI and are never reclassified to profit or loss.